nicsig/config/.vim/autoload/slow_call/README/README.md

-# Which files can I use to configure my plugins?
+# Which directories can I use to configure my plugins?

-    ~/.vim/plugin/README.md
-    ~/.vim/after/plugin/README.md
-    ~/.vim/autoload/slow_call/README.md
+        ~/.vim/plugin/
+        ~/.vim/after/plugin/
+        ~/.vim/autoload/slow_call/

 # What's the purpose of this directory?

-You can use it to delay the call to functions installing some interface, because they are too slow to be processed during Vim's startup, like:
+You can use it to delay the call to functions installing some interface, if they are too slow to be processed during Vim's startup.
+For example:

         • lg#motion#repeatable#make#all()
         • operator#sandwich#set()